Adaptive Deep Neural Network Inference Optimization with EENet: Introduction

-We conduct extensive experiments to evaluate EENet with multiple DNN architectures (ResNet~\citep{resnet}, DenseNet~\citep{densenet}, MSDNet~\citep{msdnet}, BERT~\citep{bert}) on three image classification benchmarks (CIFAR10, CIFAR100, ImageNet) and two NLP benchmarks (SST-2, AgNews).
-We demonstrate the improvements of EENet in terms of test accuracy under a given inference budget (average latency), compared to existing representative approaches, such as BranchyNet~\citep{branchynet}, MSDNet~\citep{msdnet} and PABEE~\citep{pabee}, which has specifically been introduced for NLP tasks.
-We consider average latency as the budget definition as it usually reflects the inference constraints in real-life applications, compared to most of the existing studies that only analyze \#FLOPs.
-We also provide an ablation study and visual analysis to interpret the behavior of our approach.
-Lastly, we report the computational cost statistics in space and time in terms of number of parameters and \#FLOPs.
+We conduct extensive experiments with multiple DNN architectures (ResNet~\cite{resnet}, DenseNet~\cite{densenet}, MSDNet~\cite{msdnet}, HRNet~\cite{hrnet}, BERT~\cite{bert}) on three image recognition benchmarks (CIFAR10, CIFAR100, ImageNet), one image segmentation benchmark (Cityscapes) and two sentiment analysis benchmarks (SST-2, AgNews).
+We demonstrate the improvements of EENet compared to existing representative approaches, such as BranchyNet~\cite{branchynet}, MSDNet~\cite{msdnet}, PABEE~\cite{pabee} and MAML-stop~\cite{learnstop}.
+Lastly, we provide an ablation study of EENet design components and visual analysis to interpret the behavior of our approach.